 Attention: The Master MV

 Permission is granted to CRUDE OIL WASH

+Termission is granted to GROBE GIE WAST

+From hm on / /20

 Fromhrs on/20

 whilst berthed at

 Subject to compliance with the following conditions

+4. The Assistant Ofendard

-1. The Australian Standard
+The Australian Standard

 2. The Berth Operators Requirements

-Regional Har bour Master (Gladstone)
+Regional Ha rbour Master (Gladstone)

 20

+Distribution: Agent

-Distribution: Agent Gladstone Port Control
+Gladstone Port Control